 Visual alerts are provided by an array of three red LEDs that flash more rapidly as signal strength increases.
 The LCD screen identifies the threat but it washes out in sunlight, making the specifics of radar or laser attacks impossible to decipher visually.
 The LEDs merely warns that a microwave signal or lidar beam is being detected; it offers no clue about the nature of the threat.

 This an important distinction.
 In today's microwave-saturated airwaves, most alerts are false alarms.
 The source of an X-band alert, for example, is nearly always an automatic door opener at a commercial establishment.
 K band is nearly as polluted by non-police radar sources, door openers included.
-Conventional radar detectors take every signal as legit; when they smell radar they bark.
-The proven solution to date is the GPS-enabled radar detector, best exemplified by the Radenso XP and Radenso Pro M.
+Conventional detectors think every signal is legit; when they smell radar they bark.
+The only proven solution is a GPS-enabled radar detector.

-Given the plentiful number of false alarms uttered by this and most other detectors, the lack of effective visual alerts places a heavy burden on the audible alerts.
-And while the Adaptiv TPX's audible alerts are far better than nothing, but you’ll need to be listening intently when they arrive.
+Given the plentiful number of false alarms, the lack of effective visual alerts places a heavy burden on the audible alerts.
+And while the Adaptiv TPX's audible alerts are far better than nothing, you’ll need to listen closely for them.

 The Adaptiv TPX shows some evidence of careful design.
 But it does have some shortcomings for a detector at this price point.
 For example, audio auto mute is missing from the list of standard features.
 Although common on $60 radar detectors, its absence means that to mute an alert, you’ll need to press a button on the detector to kill the din.
 But once a signal has been muted, if a new threat is spotted, there's no audible alert.